Adhyatma is a Sanskrit word meaning relating (adhy-) to the self (atma).

 It is defined by Shankara in his commentary on Gita VIII.3 as Brahman the supreme Self, immortal universal consciousness, seemingly

 (2) manifesting as the Self of the Lord omniscient and omnipotent, and ultimately

 (3) Brahman-without-attributions, Supreme Self in its own glory.

 Adhyatma yoga is a method of realizing Brahman, not merely knowing by the mind, but knowing by being.
-It is an expansion of consciousness from individuality to the absolute, not merely an intellectually or emotionally satisfying background idea.
+It is an expansion of consciousness from individuality to the Absolute, not merely an intellectually or emotionally satisfying background idea.

-The method has normally two stages:
+The method normally has two stages:

 Karma-yoga, or yoga of action, for those whose actual living experience is: “I am doing this and feeling this, in this world of real things”, but who nevertheless have an intuition that there is something beyond.

 (1) Independence: calm endurance of the inevitable ups and downs of life, including results of actions; practice of independence means the ability to strip away inessentials, physical or mental.